UW-SASWE/RAT/docs/Model/ConceptualModel.md

 ## Surface Area

 A novel multi-sensor surface area estimation algorithm known as TMS-OS with a tiered self-correction process was developed for RAT by [Das et al.(2022)](https://doi.org/10.1016/j.envsoft.2022.105533).
 This method takes advantage of the strengths of both optical and SAR sensors in a teamwork fashion.
 Optical sensors can very accurately estimate the water area, but they can be highly limited by the presence of clouds.
 They also can be uncertain around dendritic reservoir shorelines if the perimeter is significantly larger than the nominal surface area.
 On the other hand, SAR can penetrate clouds and is hence not affected by the presence of clouds.
 However, SAR backscatter threshold-based water extent estimation methods are highly sensitive to the choice of the chosen threshold, and have a tendency to underestimate the surface areas in inundated vegetation.
 This method combines the high accuracy of optical sensors with the cloud penetrating property of SAR sensors.
 This method is referred to as TMS-OS (Tiered Multi-Sensor approach – Optical, SAR, pronounced as Teams-OS) throughout the documentation of RAT.
 Below flowchart summarizes the TMS-OS algorithm.
-Please note that currently landsat 9 is also being used with landsat 8 in this approach, even though it is not depicted in the flowchart.
+Please note that currently landsat 5,7 and 9 are also being used with landsat 8 in this approach, even though it is not depicted in the flowchart.

 ![TMS-OS Algorithm](../images/sarea/ss1.jpg)